XyWzzZ/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Ethnic Dance 民族舞蹈
+- Chemical
-- Bioinformatics 生物信息学
+- Molecule Biology
-- Biopharmaceutics 生物制药
+- Chinese Ethnic Dance

 # Education to show in About widget
 education: